jdevlabs/CrAnK/README.md

 # CrAnK

+*Status: Up for grabs.
+I had really grand plans for this project but other stuff came in my way (as it usually does.)
+Want to do this?
+I am here to help.*

 A Cryptanalaysis toolkit.

 ## Introduction

 For starters, we will aim at creating a clone of [this CrAnK](http://crank.sourceforge.net/about.html).
-It is written in C and relies on GTK+ (Glade) but was last updated in 2001 (I was 8 then.)
+It is written in C and relies on GTK+ (Glade) but was last updated in 2001

 We will have a lot of features to copy first and then we can extend them in every possible direction.